AbHXn/Fshell/README.md

 ## Note

 This tool is intended for educational and experimental purposes only.
-File and folder operations performed using FileShell are irreversible — once deleted, they cannot be restored.
+File and folder operations performed using FShell are irreversible — once deleted, they cannot be restored.
 Use with caution.

 ## License